wallopthecat/rpitx/README.md

 ![rpitx banner](/doc/rpitxlogo.png)

+# About this fork
+I wanted to pull in some enhancements.
+This contains all of the non typo/grammar related PRs from upstream as of today.

 # About rpitx
 **rpitx** is a general radio frequency transmitter for Raspberry Pi which doesn't require any other hardware unless filter to avoid intererence.
 It can handle frequencies from 5 KHz up to 1500 MHz.